tuvabjornberg/IOOPM-project-Minnesmastarna/proj/test_report.md

-## Graphical overview of code coverage
+## Overview of code coverage
-The refmem_tests and destructor_tests does have 100% coverage.
+The refmem_tests and destructor_tests combined have 100%.
 Since we've wanted to strive for a good coverage for these files, this is a very good result to see.
 This meant that all the new code which we have written is tested fully, and works as we want it to.

 Since we've only adapted the previous code, and have only adapted the Z92-files, the coverage won't have changed.
 This means that the coverage will be as the old coverage, which was 100%.